gustafsson96/american-the-office-quiz/README.md

 ### Unfixed Bugs

 * Regarding the question alternatives, not the entire box container can be clicked to generate an answer.
-I did not manage to solve this in time without breaking the code, but the added pointer shown when hovering over where the alternative is clickable still makes it clear to the user.
+I did not manage to solve this in time without breaking the code, but the added pointer shown when hovering over where the alternative is clickable adds an element of clarity.

 ## Deployment